Integrating FixMyStreet with back-end systems

 When the body fixes a problem, they mark it as fixed in their back-end system.
 Stage 2 integration detects this change and automatically updates the record on FixMyStreet.
 Typically this means marking the problem as fixed (turning the pin green, if configured to do so) and optionally adding a description from the council.

-This behaviour isn’t quite covered by the Open311 standard (although we think it should be: see this explanation) and it requires the back-end to expose update data.
+A basic form of this is in the Open311 standard, but we prefer a slight extension (which we think should be: see this explanation) and it requires the back-end to expose update data.

 Our experience is that most back-ends do not already provide this data, but that it is a relatively easy for them to implement if they choose to do so.
 For example, on a typical problem database, one method is to add a trigger that detects whenever the status of a problem changes (for example, is marked as fixed), and record the time and status change in a new table.
 FixMyStreet polls the back-end for updates within certain time bounds (“have any problems’ statuses changed in the last 15 minutes?”), which effectively reads from this new table.